 Which of these 5 things are you currently working through in your house?
 Any nap-related info you’d like to contribute to our “cheat sheet”?
 Add your voice to the conversation by commenting below!

 Ready to get your baby or toddler napping like a champ?
-First, make sure you are not making those pesky 7 Common Napping Mistakes and/or check out Mastering Naps and Schedules, a comprehensive guide to napping routines, nap transitions, and all the other important “how-to” of good baby sleep.
+Be sure to check out our free guide, 7 Common Napping Mistakes and/or check out Mastering Naps and Schedules, a comprehensive guide to napping routines, nap transitions, and all the other important “how-to” of good baby sleep.
 With over 40 sample sleep schedules and planning worksheets, Mastering Naps and Schedules is a hands-on tool ideal for any parenting style.
 For those persistent nighttime struggles, check out The 3 Step System to Help Your Baby Sleep (for babies) or The 5 Step System to Better Toddler Sleep (for toddlers).
 Using the same unique approach and practical tools for success, this e-book helps you and your baby sleep through the night.
+Have a newborn at home?
+Download our free guide on newborn sleep, 15 Baby Sleep Facts New Parents Need To Know, or purchase a copy of our comprehensive e-Book on newborn sleep, Essential Keys to Your Newborn’s Sleep.
 Or, join our Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and teleseminars.
 It actually costs less to join than buying products separately!
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations.
 Sometimes it’s not that you can’t make a sleep plan; sometimes you’re just close to the situation or too tired to!